oVirt/ovirt-site/source/feature/networklinking.html.md

 *   **Updated Columns**

     * "Status" icon - green icon if plugged and link state- up, otherwise red icon.
-The tooltip will display a text for both the "Plugged" and "Link up" statuses.
+The tooltip will display a text for both the "Plugged" and "Link state" statuses.

 ##### Virtual Machines Network Interfaces Action Changes